-The manner in which visitors use your website is not very different from the manner in which customers behave in a brick and mortar store.
+How visitors use your website is not very different from how customers behave in a brick and mortar store.
 They quickly glance over new pages and skim and scan until something catches their eyes, or appears to be similar to what they were looking for.
 Some parts of the page may go unnoticed.

 Unconsciously, user behavior is to find a link on which they can click.
 If the page does not have what they are looking for, or interesting links on which they can click, the other options are the back or close button.